Lewington-pitsos/remote-graphcast/README.md

 # internally this function will keep polling the pod it spins up and the s3 bucket until it sees that all forcasts
 # are complete, then it will return

 ```

+## Warning

+In order to make predictions graphcast must request ERA5 reanalysis data from the European Center for Medium Range Weather Forcasts (ECMWF).
+Usually the download completes in < 2 minutes.
+However, if their servers are busy your request will be [put in a queue](https://confluence.ecmwf.int/display/UDOC/My+request+is+queued+for+a+long+time+-+Web+API+FAQ).
+You can view all your open requests [here](https://cds.climate.copernicus.eu/cdsapp#!/yourrequests).
+Until your request is granted is granted, the graphcast runpod server will be waiting idly (costing you money).
+This process has taken me > 1 hour in the past.

+You can also check your progress by viewing the runpod logs.